Best Emergency Business Loans in January 2025

 What is an emergency business loan?

-An emergency business loan is a form of small business loan that is meant to provide you with fast funding to cover unexpected expenses during periods of economic difficulty.
+An emergency business loan is a form of small business loan that is meant to provide you with fast funding to cover unexpected expenses.

 Many of these loans are offered by online lenders, who tend to have shorter funding timelines than more traditional financial institutions.